About USB-C Sticks

 USB Type-C flash drives make moving important data, documents, photos and video files simple and efficient.
 And with a wide choice of sizes available, you’ll easily find the perfect USB device to suit your needs.
 They are also a cost-effective alternative to burning data onto CDs or Blu-ray discs, and can often be a cheaper option compared to portable hard drives.

-At MyMemory, we stock all the leading brands and suppliers of USB Type-C, including Integral, Sandisk, Kingston, and Lexar.
+At MyMemory, we stock all the leading brands and suppliers, including Integral, Sandisk, Kingston, and Lexar.
 They typically begin at 16GB or 32GB.
 You might find that our 128GB range is the best option to rival your portable hard drive needs.

 What is USB Type-C and how does it work?